 Alternaria brown spot, caused by the fungus Alternaria alternata, affects Minneola tangelos, Dancy tangerines, Murcotts, and less frequently Orlando tangelos, Novas, Lees, and Sunburst.
 The susceptibility of many newer tangerine cultivars to Alternaria brown spot is unknown at this time.
 Of the newer cultivars, Sugarbelle is known to be highly tolerant.
 In rare cases, Alternaria may also infect grapefruit.
 Where severe, the disease results in extensive fruit drop and must be controlled on processing and fresh-market fruit.

 The preferred method to time fungicide sprays is the ALTER-RATER, a weather-based model.
 Table 1 indicates the points assigned in the ALTER-RATER model.
-Brown spot is most severe when rainfall is greater than 0.1 inch, daily leaf wetness duration exceeds 10 hr, and average daily temperature is between 68°F and 83°F. Table 2 indicates the suggested thresholds to be applied with the ALTER-RATER.
+Brown spot is most severe when rainfall is greater than 0.1 inch, daily leaf wetness duration exceeds 10 hr, and average daily temperature is between 68°F and 83°F. Daily leaf wetness estimations for FAWN stations can be found on the Citrus Advisory System website, under the daily summary tab for each station.
+Table 2 indicates the suggested thresholds to be applied with the ALTER-RATER.
 Make a fungicide application when the threshold is reached.

 With such frequent sprays, low rates of copper may be used.
 With average-quality products, usually about 2 lb of metallic copper per acre is needed for each 3-week period, or 1 lb if sprays are more frequent.
 Even lower rates of metallic copper can be used if high-quality products are employed.
 The copper residue levels over time can be monitored with the use of the Citrus Copper Application Scheduler.
 More details are available in EDIS publication PP289, A Web-Based Tool for Timing Copper Applications in Florida Citrus.